AdaptiveConsulting/ReactiveTraderCloud/docs/setup/docker-setup.md

 Some help can be found in our documentation [here](../../deploy/docker/readme.md)

-Docker toolbox run an ubuntu VM.
-That virtual machine automatically share your users folders.
-Building ReactiveTrader need to share some code with the containers inside the VM.
-So make sure that your cloned project is under your user folder. ie: `c:\Users\myname\repository\reactivetradercloud` is perfect.
+Docker toolbox runs an Ubuntu virtual machine.
+This VM automatically shares your user folders.
+Building ReactiveTrader needs to share some code with the containers inside the VM.
+Please make sure that your cloned project is under your user folder.
+E.g.: `c:\Users\myname\repository\reactivetradercloud` is perfect.

 ### Linux users
-Just control that docker is running with:
+Just check that docker is running with:

 ```bash
 docker ps
 ```
-Should output
+This should output:

 ```bash
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES